Jayrajrodage/Voting_Dapp/README.md

 Clone the repository and navigate to the project directory.

-Install the necessary dependencies using npm:
+Install the necessary dependencies using :npm install

-npm install

 Compile and deploy the smart contract: